rbisewski/scaffolding/README.md

 ./scaffolding -tables "conditions-table,screening-table" -indir /path/to/tables -outdir /path/to/write/output
 ```

-Where `tables` is a CSV delimited list of table names to search for an
+Where `tables` is a comma delimited list of table names to search for an
 attempt to read, `indir` is the path to where the input plain-text files
 are stored and `outdir` is the location to write the output file.
 By default
 the output file name is `rosewood.odt`.
 The file itself can then be opened
 with software like LibreOffice.

+This program can also convert Rosewood tables into CSV using the `-csv` flag,
+in the event that the end-users wishes to have plain-text or wants to manually
+generate the output tables.
+In that scenario, follow the below steps...

 To import them as LibreOffice Writer tables, do the following: